 - Information about diseases in Vermont

-- National Map of West Nile virus activity from USGS
+- National Maps and data for West Nile virus activity from CDC

 - Arbovirus Information for West Nile virus from the Vermont Department of Health